MakerMylo/BT_Snappy/README.md

-Snappy Mod aka Snapping Turtle
+Snappy filament cutter for BoxTurtle.
 ===
 This is a modification for BoxTurtle based on the fantastic [EREC Cutter](https://github.com/kevinakasam/ERCF_Filament_Cutter) by [KevinAKASam](https://kevinakasam.com/).